 Energy prices are a primary driver of headline inflation and have a deep impact on consumer sentiment.
 When gasoline prices rise, consumers immediately feel the pinch, leading to a reduction in discretionary spending elsewhere.
 Schmid argued that ignoring these shifts is a mistake for policy makers who are focused on the long-term inflation outlook.
 Crude oil prices recently breached the $95 per barrel mark, reflecting fears of a broader supply disruption.
 Rising costs for energy-intensive industries eventually lead to higher prices for finished goods and services.
 The Federal Reserve must decide if these increases are temporary or structural shifts in the global economy.

 Supply-chain disruptions from the Middle East add another layer of complexity to the domestic economic picture.
 While the United States is a major energy producer, the global nature of oil pricing means that domestic consumers are not insulated from overseas conflicts.
 Higher energy costs act as a tax on both households and businesses, slowing economic growth while simultaneously pushing prices upward.
 This phenomenon, often described as stagflationary pressure, is a worst-case scenario for central bankers.
 Projections for the Consumer Price Index in April 2026 now show a potential uptick that could derail months of steady progress.
-Fed official Tom Barkin similarly noted that regional instability in Iran poses a significant threat to inflation progress.
+Fed official Tom Barkin similarly noted that regional instability in Iran poses a notable threat to inflation progress.

 Iran Conflict Impacts Global Energy Supply